 - Falls result in disability, functional decline, and reduced quality of life.
 Fear of falling can cause further loss of function, depression, feelings of helplessness, and social isolation.

 Although nursing homes inevitably argue that falls cannot be prevented, nursing homes frequently fail to take the necessary precautions to keep residents safe—and even argue that falls cannot be prevented.
 However, there are many preventative measures that nursing homes can take:

 - Bed rails

 - Educating staff about fall risk prevention

 - Ensuring residents wear proper shoes

-Unfortunately, many nursing homes fail to take these fall prevention measures because they take additional time.
-Staffing cost is usually one of the most expensive items in a nursing home’s budget.
-Frequently, nursing home owners reap hundreds of thousands of dollars per year in profits per nursing home – money that should be reinvested in the nursing home for resident care.
+Unfortunately, many nursing homes fail to take these fall-prevention measures because they take additional time.
+Staffing cost is usually one of the highest expenses in a nursing home’s budget.
+Frequently, nursing home owners reap hundreds of thousands (if not millions) of dollars per year in profits per nursing home–money that could be used to prevent resident falls.

 If you or a loved one has experienced a fall in a nursing home, call Lloyd & Lloyd.
 We have decades of experience in representing residents and their families in cases where nursing homes allow residents to fall.